zenml-io/zenml/docs/book/extending-zenml/alerter.md

 ---
-description: Sending alerts through specified channels
+description: Sending alerts through specified channels.
 ---

 Alerters allow you to send alerts from within your pipeline.
 This is especially